keeinlev/health-tech-demo/README.md

     * Pretty basic, contains a model for appointment details, and nowhere near as big as book or account
 - scheduledreminders
     * Self explanatory, handles the sending of scheduled reminders.
-    * Regularly checks database using APScheduler for any upcoming appointments (< 15 minutes) and uses Django send_mail as well as Twilio to send email and SMS notifications.
+    * Regularly checks database using APScheduler for any upcoming appointments (< 15 minutes) and uses Django send_mail as well as SignalWire to send email and SMS notifications.
 - graph
     * Everything pertaining to MS Graph connections and API usage, including authentication using OAuth 2.0, getting user profile info and creating events on Outlook Calendar.
     * Most functions are from MS Graph documentation [found here](https://docs.microsoft.com/en-us/graph/tutorials/python).